Greek Festival, Okinawan Festival, and Other Cultural Festivals on Oahu Worth Going to with Kids

 How to Plan a Hawaii Visit Around These Festivals

-If you have flexibility on when to visit Oahu, planning around a cultural festival weekend gives your trip a built-in cultural anchor.
+If you have flexibility on when to come, planning around a cultural festival weekend gives the trip a built-in anchor.
 A few combinations that work especially well:

-• Mid-March: Honolulu Festival weekend (Japan / Pacific Asia, with Nagaoka fireworks finale)
+- Mid-March: Honolulu Festival weekend (with the Nagaoka fireworks finale)

-The combination of one cultural festival + standard Hawaii beach time + a hike or two is a richer trip than just sitting on the sand for a week.
-Your kids will remember the bon dance years after they have forgotten which beach you went to.
+One cultural festival plus standard Hawaii beach time plus a hike or two is a richer trip than just sitting on the sand for a week.
+The boys still talk about the bon dance from two summers ago.
+They cannot tell you which beach we went to that same week.

 One Last Thing

-If you want to find the next ethnic festival on Oahu's calendar, the Honolulu Star-Advertiser community calendar and the City and County of Honolulu Department of Parks and Recreation event listings are the most reliable.
-Many smaller community festivals (Korean, Vietnamese, Hawaiian Civic Club events) get only local press but are wonderful with kids.
+To find the next ethnic festival on Oahu's calendar, the Honolulu Star-Advertiser community calendar and the City and County of Honolulu Department of Parks and Recreation event listings are the most reliable.
+Plenty of smaller community festivals (Korean, Vietnamese, Hawaiian Civic Club events) get only local press but are wonderful with kids.
 Show up, bring cash, eat what the family next to you recommends.

 Recommended Products